 The lessons are pretty fun.
 You’re given lives in the form of pandas.
 Each time you make a mistake, you lose a panda.
 If you lose all your pandas, then you have to start the lesson over.
-It can make you feel very nervous near the end of the lesson when you have no more pandas to lose.
+It can make you feel a bit nervous near the end of the lesson when you have no more pandas to lose.

 The lessons do a good job of reinforcing the vocabulary in many ways.
 You’ll be given different versions of the same question: matching Chinese to English, English to Chinese, Chinese to picture and writing.
 As you progress, the example sentences become more difficult and you gain exposure to new words, grammar, and sentence structures.

 The lessons will expose you to pinyin, simplified or traditional characters, and audio.
 You can also play the audio at a snail’s pace making it easier to understand more difficult sentences.

 ChineseSkill makes it very easy to try out Chinese.
 You can start learning Mandarin without investing much time or any money.
 They pack so much value into a free app that it’s hard to complain about it.
 But I will do that anyway…

 Things I dislike about ChineseSkill